robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 In this case, Andrew suggests to explicitly split the dev set into two subsets, one of which you look at (called **eyeball-dev set**), and one of which you don’t (called **blackbox-dev set**).
 When using eyeball-dev set for error analysis, you are more likely to overfit the portion that you are manually looking at.
 By setting aside blackbox-dev set, we can understand the extent in which we are overfitting on the manually analyzed examples.

 How large should the eyeball-dev set be?
 General rule of thumb is to have 100 random misclassified samples, anything smaller is typically too small, and anything > 1000 might be too time consuming.
-A good back of the envelope calculation is to take 100 / misclassification rate to be the size of the eyeball-dev set.
-For example, if the misclassification rate is 5%, then we need 2000 examples in eyeball-dev set.
+A good back of the envelope calculation is to take 100 / `misclassification rate on dev set` to be the size of the eyeball-dev set.
+For example, if the misclassification rate is 5%, then we need about 2000 examples in eyeball-dev set (in order to examine 100 error examples).
 The more accurate the model, the more eyeball-dev set we will need.

+If you only have an Eyeball dev set, you can perform error analyses, model selection and hyperparameter tuning all on that set.
+The downside of having only an Eyeball dev set is that the risk of overfitting the dev set is greater.
+If you are working on a task that even humans cannot do well, then the exercise of examining an Eyeball dev set will not be as helpful because it is harder to figure out why the algorithm didn’t classify an example correctly.

 Wisdom from Andrew:

+> Why do we explicitly separate the dev set into Eyeball and Blackbox dev sets?
+Since you will gain intuition about the examples in the Eyeball dev set, you will start to overfit the Eyeball dev set faster.
+If you see the performance on the Eyeball dev set improving much more rapidly than the performance on the Blackbox dev set, you have overfit the Eyeball dev set.
+In this case, you might need to discard it and find a new Eyeball dev set by moving more examples from the Blackbox dev set into the Eyeball dev set or by acquiring new labeled data.

 > Between the Eyeball and Blackbox dev sets, I consider the Eyeball dev set more important (assuming that you are working on a problem that humans can solve well and that examining the examples helps you gain insight).
-If you only have an Eyeball dev set, you can perform error analyses, model selection and hyperparameter tuning all on that set.
-The downside of having only an Eyeball dev set is that the risk of overfitting the dev set is greater.
+Your Eyeball dev set should be large enough to give you a sense of your algorithm’s major error categories.
+As such, Andrew rarely seen anyone manually analyze more than 1,000 errors - 100 errors seems to be the sweet spot.

 ## Bias and Variance

 There are two major sources of error in machine learning: bias and variance.
 Understanding them will help you decide whether adding data, as well as other tactics to improve performance, are a good use of time.

 The field of statistics has more formal definitions of bias and variance.
 Roughly, the bias is the error rate of your algorithm on your training set when you have a very large training set (i.e. how complex your functional form will fit on the training data).
 The variance is how much worse you do on the test set compared to the training set (for me, I like to think of it as how robust the model is to variance introduce by sampling / and being able to see the whole reality distribution, Caltech's ML course really explains well).
-See chapter 21 for scenario where there is bias and/or variance problems.
+See Andrew's ML Yearning chapter 21 for scenario where there is bias and/or variance problems.

 Some changes to a learning algorithm can address the first component of error-bias​ and improve its performance on the training set.
 Some changes address the second component—variance and help it generalize better from the training set to the dev/test sets.
 To select the most promising changes, it is incredibly useful to understand which of these two components of error is more pressing to address.